-New generation weight loss drug Ozempic (semaglutide) was approved for use in Australia, starting June 2020.
+New generation weight loss drug Ozempic (semaglutide) was approved by TGA for use in Australia, on August 28, 2019.
 (In the USA, Ozempic was approved for use in 2017).

 This remedy helps overweight people lose weight and regulate their blood glucose levels.
 It is used together with diet and exercise.